charlesrollin/tiny_search_engine/README.md

 Hence at a new request:
 * the position of each unique term is retrieved
-* and the index file is opened once
+* the index file is only opened once

 ### Engine evaluation on requests set